luqmanbarry/aro-classic-terraform/docs/operations/execution-models.md

 Important notes:

 - the committed workflow now uses the shared runner script for both validation and apply
+- it installs `jq` and `ripgrep` before the shared tool check
+- changed-cluster detection on push uses the real push base SHA instead of assuming `HEAD~1`
 - you still need to add the real Terraform backend settings, approval rules, and production secret values

 ### Basic Flow